JustEnough-WebApp/LanguageApp/README.md

 ## Build Instructions:
-A link to our hosted web website is included [here](https://just-enough.azurewebsites.net).
+A link to our hosted website is included [here](https://just-enough.azurewebsites.net).
 Otherwise, download this repository, and install express, mongoose, and mongodb via Node to run on your local machine.